ortelius/emporous-go/docs/usage/emporous_push.md

 ## emporous push

-Push a emporous collection into a registry
+Push a Emporous collection into a registry

 ```
 emporous push DST [flags]